skooter500/MusicVisuals/README.md

 The changing positions and lengths of the lines can mirror the rhythmic patterns and melodic movements in the music.
 The size and color variations of the dots can symbolize the different layers and frequencies present in the song, adding depth and complexity to the visual representation.

+-The sphere visualization represents the audio by drawing lines that vary in length and color based on the amplitude of the audio.
+-As the song plays, the lines change their positions and lengths, creating a dynamic and immersive visual experience.
+-The size of the dots also changes based on the amplitude, with different colors representing different frequencies.
+-The visual elements respond to the audio, resulting in an abstract and vibrant representation of the song.

 https://user-images.githubusercontent.com/123604689/235656017-cc7cb52c-ae20-4dcc-975e-f09605cbae56.mov

 Spiral Nodes (Mode 3):
 The spiral pattern and fluid movements of the nodes can represent the continuous and cyclical nature of the song "Mantra."
 The nodes' interactions and bouncing movements can convey a sense of harmony and synchronization with the music.
 The changing thickness and color of the lines connecting the nodes can symbolize the intricate layers and textures in the song's composition, adding a sense of complexity and depth to the visual representation.

+-This visualization consists of nodes arranged in a spiral pattern that react to the audio input.
+-The nodes move and bounce around the screen, with their speed and direction influenced by the frequency of the audio.
+-The lines connecting the nodes are drawn with varying thickness and color, reflecting the audio's intensity and frequency.
+-As the song progresses, the spiral nodes create a visually intricate and evolving pattern.

 https://user-images.githubusercontent.com/123604689/235656790-142de04e-0c49-49ae-aea1-3fb6aa91ad2f.mov